YichenWangs/second-yr-talk/source.md

 ???

-Thus i moved to a design of --- that i want it to go to a meta applicability -- works across different systems.
+Thus it led to my current work to creative a collaborative expression that i want it to go to a meta applicability -- works across different systems.

 Spatial communication interface for human and machine creativity.